SCCWRP/jssh_web/README.md

 * `allfctprs` Pairwise evaluations of year plus habitat variables on S1/S2 density, by watershed and habitat type.
 Sites averaged within year by watershed, used in `varimp.Rmd`

+* `alltops` top five models of salmonid density in relation to year and habitat variables, separate for each watershed and habitat type, station id is a random variable

 * `fishdat` spatial data of steelhead and coho salmon surveys, steelhead density is recorded for two size classes (shorter than 75mm, 75mm or longer)

 * `habitat` data frame of habitat survey data